graalpurity/PyCraft/README.md

 # PyCraft
-* PyCraft is a Minecraft BedRock cheat developed in C#
+PyCraft is a Minecraft BedRock cheat developed in C#

 # Contribution
-* If you make a pull request I'll review your code and if It's something I want in the project I'll add it.
+make a pull request I'll review your code and if It's something I want in the project I'll add it.

 # References
 * [Discord RPC Wrapper](https://github.com/Lachee/discord-rpc-csharp)